MooersLab/writing-time-spent-heatmap/README.md

 ## How it works

-1. I track time spent on various projects by project number and project directory name in a sqlite database, mytime.db.
+1. I track time spent on various projects by project number and project directory name in an SQLite database, `my time.db`.
 I view and edit this database with DB Browser for Sqlite.
 2. `hmj.py` reads the database file and searches for journal article entries by project number.
 Mine are in the range of 1 to 999.
 It sums the hours spent per day and generates the heatmap via matplotlib.
 3. A cron job to run `./hmj.py` every morning at 4:00 a.m.
 I stare at the displayed image and then get back to writing.